Dementia care and support

 Dementia with Lewy bodies

-- Around 10-15% of people with dementia have Dementia with Lewy bodies (DLB), which is a type of dementia caused by a build-up of clumps and proteins in nerve cells in the brain which are known as Lewy bodies.
+- Around 4-10% of people living with dementia have Dementia with Lewy bodies (DLB), which is a type of dementia caused by a build-up of clumps and proteins in nerve cells in the brain which are known as Lewy bodies.
 These damage the way the nerve cells work and communicate with each other.

 - Dementia with Lewy bodies shares symptoms with both Alzheimer’s disease and Parkinson’s disease, and can be wrongly diagnosed as Alzheimer’s.